Cerebral Palsy Clinical Presentation

 Dyskinetic (extrapyramidal) cerebral palsy

 Dyskinetic (extrapyramidal) cerebral palsy is characterized by extrapyramidal movement patterns, abnormal regulation of tone, abnormal postural control, and coordination deficits.
-Abnormal movement patterns may increase with stress or purposeful activity.
-Muscle tone is usually normal during sleep.
+Abnormal movement patterns may increase with stress, excitement, or purposeful activity.
+Muscle tone is usually normal or can be decreased during sleep.
 Intelligence is normal in 78% of patients with athetoid cerebral palsy.
 A high incidence of sensorineural hearing loss is reported.
 Patients often have pseudobulbar involvement, with dysarthria, swallowing difficulties, drooling, oromotor difficulties, and abnormal speech patterns.
 Thus, the classic physical presentations of dyskinetic cerebral palsy include the following:

 These patients with dyskinetic cerebral palsy may have decreased head and truncal tone and defects in postural control and motor dysfunction such as athetosis (ie, slow, writhing, involuntary movements, particularly in the distal extremities), chorea (ie, abrupt, irregular, jerky movements) or choreoathetosis (ie, combination of athetosis and choreiform movements), and dystonia (ie, slow, sometimes rhythmic movements with increased muscle tone and abnormal postures, eg, in the jaw and upper extremities)